-For information on the exact timing of single-shot conversion mode data, see Table 13 and Table 15.
+For information on the exact timing of continuous conversion mode data, see Table 7.

 9.4.4.2 Single-Shot Conversion Mode

 The device is configured for single-shot conversion mode by setting the MODE bit to 1 in the data rate register (04h).
 A START command must be sent or the START/SYNC pin must be taken high for the device to start a single conversion.
 After the conversion completes, the device enters standby mode again.
 To start a new conversion, the START command must be sent again or the START/SYNC pin must be taken low and then high again.